Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Training

 \subsection{Optimization}

 We use AdamW \citep{loshchilov2019decoupled} with weight decay $\lambda = 0.01$ and gradient clipping at norm 1.0.
-For Regime~A runs on GPU, the base learning rate is $3.125 \times 10^{-5}$, computed as $\text{lr}_\text{base} \cdot \text{eff\_batch} / 256$ where $\text{lr}_\text{base} = 2.5 \times 10^{-4}$ and the effective batch size is 32 (physical batch of 4 with 8 gradient accumulation steps).
+For the main GPU runs, the base learning rate is $3.125 \times 10^{-5}$, computed as $\text{lr}_\text{base} \cdot \text{eff\_batch} / 256$ where $\text{lr}_\text{base} = 2.5 \times 10^{-4}$ and the effective batch size is 32 (physical batch of 4 with 8 gradient accumulation steps).
 All GPU runs use mixed-precision training (float16 autocast) for efficiency.
-Models in Regime~A are trained for 60{,}000 optimization steps; Regime~B runs use 20{,}000--30{,}000 steps depending on the sweep configuration.
+The standardized parameter sweep, the fixed-$V\!=\!512$ data-size sweep, and the direct-NLL calibration reruns all use 60{,}000 optimization steps.